25 Oct What is a Specific Defect Survey?

 What Is Included In The Specific Defect Survey Report?

 The specific defect report includes details of what is uncovered during the inspection.
 The report will assess whether there is a problem with the structure of the building and what needs to be done to rectify any issues along with budget costs.
+Just make sure to hire a reliable inspector.
+It’s also important to take note that it’s not easy to become a RICS chartered surveyor, as they have to go through a series of strict training first.

 It highlights the causes of the defects and their seriousness.
 Your survey will offer advice on how to repair the damages and the course of action you need to take to address the problems.
 It will also suggest whether any further investigations are required and a budget of the costs of repairs.